 - 3.1.
-Official High school transcripts or an official High School Equivalency diploma or Commission approved high school equivalency test scores are required to be on file for each incoming freshman who is registered in an undergraduate degree program and who has graduated from high school within five years.
+Official high school transcripts or an official High School Equivalency diploma or Commission approved high school equivalency test scores are required to be on file for each incoming freshman who is registered in an undergraduate degree program and who has graduated from high school within five years.
 Such transcripts shall be on file with the institution prior to the end of the first semester of the student's attendance. - 3.2.
 Students who desire to enroll on a degree-seeking basis at Glenville State University who do not meet the GED requirements or have a high school diploma and an overall grade point average of at least 2.0 must submit ACT or SAT scores prior to admission. - 3.3.
-In accordance with Section 2.3 students who substitute SAT scores for ACT scores will not be required to take the ACT at a later time. - 3.4.
-Degree-seeking state University students at Glenville State University who do meet the GED or high school grade point average requirements must submit ACT or SAT scores prior to their second semester of enrollment. - 3.5.
-All students who have graduated from high school or completed GED requirements more than five years prior to seeking admission to Glenville State University do not have to submit ACT or SAT scores.
-However, they may be tested to determine placement in University-level work. - 3.6.
-Transfer students must supply the institution with official transcripts reflecting all previous University work prior to admission.

-- 3.7.
-In addition to the above, Glenville State University may use, but shall not be limited to the use of, the following information in determining admission to the institution and/or its programs: - 3.7.1.
-Records of traditional academic performance relative to the specific educational program to which the student seeks entry. - 3.7.2.
-Record of nontraditional learning experiences. - 3.7.3.
-Standardized examinations relative to the requirements of the program to which the student seeks entry. - 3.7.4.
-University equivalency examinations such as the University Level Examination

-Program (CLEP) and also, special preparatory programs such as the Advanced Placement Program of the University Entrance Examination Board Program and the International Baccalaureate Diploma Program.
+In accordance with Section 2.2., students who substitute SAT scores for ACT scoreswill not be required to take the ACT at a later time. - 3.4.
+All students who have graduated from high school or completed GED requirements more than five years prior to seeking admission to Glenville State University do not have to submit ACT or SAT scores. - 3.5.
+Transfer students must supply the institution with official transcripts reflecting all previous University work prior to admission. - 3.6.
+In addition to the above, Glenville State University may use, but shall not be limited to the use of, the following information in determining admission to the institution and/or its programs: - 3.6.1.
+Records of traditional academic performance relative to the specific educational program to which the student seeks entry. - 3.6.2.
+Record of nontraditional learning experiences. - 3.6.3.
+Standardized examinations relative to the requirements of the program to which the student seeks entry. - 3.6.4.
+University equivalency examinations such as the College Level Examination Program (CLEP) and also, special preparatory programs such as the Advanced Placement Program of the College Entrance Examination Board Program and the International Baccalaureate Diploma Program. - 3.6.5.
+The West Virginia Seal of Biliteracy may count toward six credit hours of a foreign language in the postsecondary setting. - 3.6.6.
+Recommendations and reports of interviews. - 3.6.7.
+Neither regular nor conditional admission shall ensure the entry of applicants into specific programs.

-- 3.7.5.
-Recommendations and reports of interviews. - 3.7.6.
-Neither regular nor conditional admission shall ensure the entry of applicants into specific programs. - 3.7.7.
-Admission to Glenville State University under these guidelines is separate from NCAA and Mountain East Conference regulations, and does not guarantee athletic eligibility. - 3.8.
+- 3.6.8.
+Admission to Glenville State University under these guidelines is separate from NCAA and Mountain East Conference regulations, and does not guarantee athletic eligibility. - 3.7.
 Glenville State University requires that a record of measles immunization (if born after January 1957) be submitted at the time of initial enrollment.